-- Patient medical records (base line data). - Raw data obtained from the wearable wrist accelerometer starting from the day of enrolment until the actigraphy device is removed and posted back.
-The acceleration data will be analysed using analytical software supplied with GenActive wrist accelerometer. - Cardiopulmonary exercise test variables.
-After assessing for the presents of potential contraindications within the period of 10 to 20 days after ICU discharge or before hospital discharge whichever occurs first, participants will try to undergo the CPET test in full compliance with the latest guidelines and recommendations by Levett and colleagues (2018) and will be reported in the standard CPET reporting form that is accepted by the RIE cardiopulmonary exercise laboratory (see: appendix).
-The pre-test assessment, testing, and supervision during the test will be conducted by the RIE cardiopulmonary exercise testing team. - During the study course beginning from the day of enrolment and then at the day of cardiopulmonary test participants will be asked to fill-in questionnaires: - 1.
-Barthel Index form (appendix) - 2.
-VAS-F scale (appendix)
+- Patient medical records (baseline and follow up data). - Raw data obtained from the wearable wrist accelerometer starting from the day of enrolment until the actigraphy device is removed and posted back.
+The acceleration data will be analysed using analytical software provided with the GENEActive wrist accelerometer. - Cardiopulmonary exercise test variables.
+After assessing for the presents of potential contraindications within the period of 5 to 20 days after ICU discharge or before hospital discharge whichever occurs first, participants will try to undergo the CPET test in full compliance with the latest guidelines and recommendations by Levett and colleagues (2018) and will be reported in the standard CPET reporting form that is accepted by the RIE cardiopulmonary exercise laboratory (see: appendix).
+The pre-test assessment, testing, and supervision during the test will be conducted by the RIE cardiopulmonary exercise testing team.

+- On the day of enrollment and then, only if more than 48 hours past since enrollment, on the day of the cardiopulmonary exercise test or close to the date of hospital discharge, participants will be asked to fill in questionnaires:

+- 1. Barthel Index form (appendix)

+- 2. VAS-F scale (appendix)